THE ORIGIN OF

 Besides providing fight coverage from all over the globe, The USA Boxing News also has an Editorial that “Pulls No Punches” called The Boxing Twins Viewpoint and in each issue has a Time Tunnel feature that takes its readers back in time and places them in a ringside seat at a historical and famous fight.

-The USA Boxing News also has Boxing Newsreel section that provides up to the minute fights news, fight gossip, and fight happenings from all over the world.
 Another interesting and original feature is the Hitting The Road with Jack travel log, as Hall of Fame writer Jack Obermayer provides special, unique stories of his travels throughout the United States, including fight coverage, along with tales of diners and dives that make small and large fight cards from off the beaten path Wyoming towns to big American Cities magically come to life to the delight and benefit of the reader.

 After the recent death of Jack Obermayor, long-time USA Boxing News writer Frank Bartolini has picked up the baton and now writes his own version of a writer-on-the-road-series chronicling grassroots to arena boxing in his new INSIDE RINGSIDE feature, which is sure to thrill boxing fans of all ages!